 Described by NBC as the “prodigy” of drug politics and policy, Kevin A. Sabet, PhD, is an author, consultant, former advisor to three U.S. presidential administrations, assistant professor, and serves as the President and CEO of SAM, which he founded with former Congressman Patrick Kennedy in 2013.
 He has studied, researched, written about, and implemented drug policy for almost 20 years.
 He has worked in the Clinton (2000), Bush (2002-2003) Administrations, and in 2011 he stepped down after serving more than two years as the senior advisor to President Obama’s drug control director, having been the only drug policy staffer to have ever served as a political appointee in a Democrat and Republican administration.
 He has appeared since at the Aspen Ideas and New Yorker festivals, on the Organization of American States blue ribbon commission advising hemispheric drug policy, and in hundreds of forums and discussions promoting the ideas outlined in his first book, Reefer Sanity: Seven Great Myths About Marijuana, published by Beaufort.
 He has been featured on the front page of the New York Times and in virtually every major media publication and news channel on the subject of drug policy.

 Dr. Sabet is the Director of the Drug Policy Institute at the University of Florida and an Assistant Professor in the College of Medicine, Department of Psychiatry.
-With Patrick J. Kennedy, he is the co-founder of Project SAM (Smart Approaches to Marijuana).
-He is also a policy consultant to numerous domestic and international organizations through his company, the Policy Solutions Lab.
-His current clients include the United Nations, where he holds a senior advisor position at the Italy-based United Nations Interregional Crime and Justice Research Institute (UNICRI), and other governmental and non-governmental organizations.
-He also recently served as the only non medical doctor on the writing committee establishing the official position on marijuana legalization for the American Society of Addiction Medicine (ASAM).
+He is also a policy consultant to numerous domestic and international organizations through his company.
+His clients include the United Nations and other governmental and non-governmental organizations.
+He also served as the only non medical doctor on the writing committee establishing the official position on marijuana legalization for the American Society of Addiction Medicine (ASAM).
 Dr. Sabet is the author of numerous peer-reviewed articles.

 In addition, he advises several non-governmental organizations working to reduce drug abuse and its consequences, and serves in an international role as an advisor, in various capacities, to the United Nations and other multi-national organizations.

 Dr. Sabet’s regular blog is housed at the Huffington Post and he regularly contributes to opinion-editorial pages, including the Washington Post, New York Times, Christian Science Monitor, and the Los Angeles Times.
 Two of his op-eds published since 2011 have earned him a “Five Best Columns” distinction by The Atlantic.
 He is the winner of the 2014 Nils Bejerot Award for Global Drug Prevention, given at Stockholm City Hall by the anti-drug organization chaired by H.M.
-Queen Silvia of Sweden and the John P. McGovern Award for Drug Prevention given by the Institute for Behavior and Health, and Robert DuPont, the founding director of the National Institute on Drug Abuse.
+Queen Silvia of Sweden and the John P. McGovern Award for Drug Prevention given by Dr. Robert DuPont, the founding director of the National Institute on Drug Abuse.